rnakato/Churros/docs/content/Spikein.rst

 Then download and generate the reference dataset including genome, gene annotation and index files.

-The reference genome is human, while the spike-in DNA is the D. melanogaster.
+The reference genome is human, while the spike-in DNA is the `D. melanogaster`.
 Here we specify ``hg38`` and ``dm6`` for genome build.

 .. code-block:: bash